Harry Allie AM BEM

 Citizen of the Year, Bankstown City Council (2014)

-After working for the Post Master General’s Department (PMG), Uncle Harry was inspired to join the military by his Uncles who had served in the services during WW1 and WW2 and also an Aunt who served in the Women’s Land Army.
-Because Uncle Harry felt he needed to improve his opportunities in life, he enlisted in the Royal Australian Air Force in 1966 at Townsville North Queensland.
-After serving for 23 ½ years at a number of units throughout Australia, the USA, and Malaysia, Uncle Harry applied for a discharge in 1989.
-He completed the final years of his service at units within the Sydney area.
+After working for the Post Master General’s Department (PMG), I was inspired to join the military by my Uncles who had served in the services during WW1 and WW2 and also an Aunt who served in the Women’s Land Army.
+Because I felt I needed to improve my opportunities in life, I enlisted in the Royal Australian Air Force in 1966 at Townsville North Queensland.
+After serving for 23 ½ years at a number of units throughout Australia, the USA, and Malaysia, I applied for a discharge in 1989 and I completed my final years of service at units within the Sydney area.

-After applying for discharge, Uncle Harry worked in the Defence Industry for 11 years, before joining the Commonwealth Public Service.
-Uncle Harry was employed in the Public Service for eight years, involved with Indigenous programs and issues.
-Before retiring in 2010, he was employed by the Dept. of Families Housing and Community Services and Indigenous Affairs in the Sydney Indigenous Coordination Centre.
+After applying for discharge, I worked in the Defence Industry for 11 years, before joining the Commonwealth Public Service.
+I was employed in the Public Service for eight years, involved with Indigenous programs and issues.
+Before retiring in 2010, I was employed by the Department of Families Housing and Community Services and Indigenous Affairs in the Sydney Indigenous Coordination Centre.” – Uncle Harry Allie

-The many roles adopted by Uncle Harry include having been the Chairperson of the Aboriginal and Torres Strait Islander Advisory Committee for Bankstown City Council and Management Committee of Bankstown Community Resource Group.
-Uncle Harry is a Committee Member of the Nangahmi Ngallia Aboriginal Corporation, Coloured Diggers Projects and the Chair of the NSW Indigenous Veterans Commemoration Service Coordinating Committee and a Committee Member of the NSW Aboriginal and Torres Strait Islander Veterans Services Association and Ambassador for NSW Anniversary of Gallipoli Council.
-Uncle Harry is also a member of the UWS Aboriginal and Torres Strait Islander Employment and Engagement Advisory Board.
+The many roles adopted by Uncle Harry include having been the Chairperson of the Aboriginal and Torres Strait Islander Advisory Committee for Canterbury Bankstown City Council and Management Committee of the Bankstown Community Resource Group.
+Uncle Harry was a Committee Member of the Nangahmi Ngallia Aboriginal Corporation, Coloured Diggers Projects and was the Chair of the NSW Indigenous Veterans Commemoration Service Coordinating Committee and a Committee Member of the NSW Aboriginal and Torres Strait Islander Veterans Services Association and Ambassador for NSW Anniversary of Gallipoli Council.
+Uncle Harry is also a member of the WSU Aboriginal and Torres Strait Islander Employment and Engagement Advisory Board.